-It's the home of the most visited art gallery and busiest performing arts centre in the country, the best arts education and training institutions, art galleries, theatres, music venues, studios and creative co-working spaces.
+It’s home to the most visited art gallery and busiest performing arts centre in the country, the best arts education and training institutions, iconic architecture, galleries, theatres, music venues, studios, creative co-working spaces and more.

 The Melbourne Arts Precinct is located in the central Melbourne suburb of Southbank in Victoria.